annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 </details>

 ## Description
 This project offers an AI-based solution to automatic Calanus detection and length estimation which lets the user input one or more images and a millimetre-to-pixel ratio and get a list of all the lengths in millimetres in a text file as output as well as the corresponding detections and measurements visualised on the image.
 The tool has been developed by training a [YOLOv5 model](https://github.com/ultralytics/yolov5) to recognise Calanus and using a variety of computer vision methods from OpenCV to estimate the length of the detected Calanus.
+The
 A 95.8% precision and 92% recall for Calanus detection have been demonstrated, as well as an error rate of less than 10% for more than 95% of the length estimations.
 Furthermore, the program can complete its processes on one high resolution image in 45.42 seconds on average.
 The program has been integrated into a user-friendly web application based on Flask.

 ### Built With
 * [![Flask][Flask-image]][Flask-url]
 * [![OpenCV][OpenCV-image]][OpenCV-url]

+### Performance
+* 95.8% precision and 92% recall for Calanus detection
+* Less than 10% error rate for more than 95% of length estimations
+* A speed of 1.32 images per minute for very high resolution images

 ## Getting Started
 ### Requirements